Evaluating Distributed Execution of Workloads: Comparison

 \section{Comparison}

 AIMES and Swift have overlapping scopes.
-As end-to-end systems, they both enable users to specify multi-task workloads and execute them on diverse resources.
-But functionally, users specify and execute applications in different ways on the two systems.
-These differences are mainly related to workload specification, resource selection, resources partitioning into pilots, pilot and task binding, and task execution.
+As end-to-end systems, they both enable users to specify multi-task workloads and execute them on diverse types of resources: Grid, HPC, Cloud.
+Functionally, users specify and execute applications in different ways on the two systems.
+These differences are mainly related to workload specification, resource selection, resource partitioning into pilots, pilot and task binding, and task execution.
 Here we summarize these differences, highlighting those most relevant to the integration of the two systems, which we will describe in the next section.

 \paragraph{Workload specification} AIMES does not offer a native workload description language; users have to use third party languages.
 These are supported via interface modules that take a workload description as input and return the description of a set of tasks as output.
 Internally, AIMES represents tasks as compute units (CU), the same data structure used by RADICAL-Pilot.
 CUs have a set of predefined properties including, for example, executable, executable's arguments, number of cores, or message passing interface.
 Input and output files can be specified for each CU, but limited support is given to the specification of inter-task dependences and to the grouping of tasks in stages or bulks.